cyberFund/cybernode-archive/images/fullnode/btcd/README.md

     docker run -d -v "$HOME"/cyberdata:/cyberdata fullnode-btcd

-To make image visible at https://bitnodes.21.co/ make sure port 8333 is accessible from outside.
-To make it accessible from host machine, publish it:
+To make image visible at https://bitnodes.21.co/ make sure port 8333 is accessible from host machine by publishing it for all hosts in the same network, and then make the port available from outside.
+Publishing:

     docker run -d -v -p 8333:8333 "$HOME"/cyberdata:/cyberdata fullnode-btcd

+You can pass all configuration parameters on `docker run`.
+For example, checking `btcd` version:

+    docker run --rm fullnode-btcd --version

+Checking `btcd` version from hash (we record it in label):

+    docker inspect -f "{{.Config.Labels.version}}" fullnode-btcd

 [glide.lock]: https://github.com/btcsuite/btcd/blob/master/glide.lock
 [glide.yaml]: https://github.com/btcsuite/btcd/blob/master/glide.yaml